bisnapYT/AnarchySaver/README.md

 # Borderlands 2 Anarchy Saver
-Saves and restores Anarchy stacks between save quits if the skill exists
+- Saves a customizable proportion of your Anarchy stacks between save quits
+- Adds keybinds to add and remove Anarchy
+- Allows for uncapping max Anarchy